 Unexcused: Absences are unexcused if (1) they do not meet any of the above-listed conditions and (2) if the school does not receive a signed excuse note from the parent.
 Ten unexcused absences within a school year will lead to a truancy referral.

-Family vacations on school days are considered unexcused absences.
+Family vacations on school days or being “out of town” are considered unexcused absences.
 Please use our District calendar to plan family vacations as well as doctor visits around school days: philasd.org/calendar.

 5. What is the policy regarding funeral leave for students?